-Purpose of a Safeguarding and child protection Policy To inform all members of staff, parents, volunteers and governors about the school's and dima proteotion rolloy responsibilities for safeguarding children and their responsibilities therein Local Multi Aganay - Local Multi Agency Safeguarding Arrangements (MASA) The school follows the procedures agreed by Sandwell's Children's Safeguarding Partnership. , We demonstrate our compliance with these arrangements via the annual S175/157 Safeguarding Audit.
+Purpose of a Safeguarding To inform all members of staff, parents, and child protection Policy volunteers and governors about the school's responsibilities for safeguarding children and their responsibilities therein Local Multi Agency The school follows the procedures agreed by Safeguarding Arrangements Sandwell's Children's Safeguarding Partnership.
+(MASA) We demonstrate our compliance with these arrangements via the annual S175/157 Safeguarding Audit.
 School Staff & Volunteers School staff incl. supply, volunteers and students are well placed to observe the outward signs of abuse.
-The school will therefore: Ensure that all school staff and volunteers receive safeguarding children training at least annually, to help identify concerns in accordance with 'What to do if you are worried a child is being abused - Advice for practitioners' (DfE 2015) Ensure that all staff is aware of this policy and those relating to the safeguarding of children All staff are familiar with Statutory Guidance Keeping Children Safe in Education (KCSIE 2023) Part One or Condensed version Annex A • Safeguarding information for all staff What school and college staff should know and do A child centred and coordinated approach to safeguarding Principles and Expectations The policy applies to the safeguarding of all children between the ages of 0-18 whose care and education comes within the remit of this school/college.
-We operate a whole school approach to safeguarding where everyone adopts a zero tolerance to abuse.
+The school will therefore: Ensure that all school staff and volunteers receive safeguarding children training at least annually, to help identify concerns in accordance with 'What to do if you are worried a child is being abused - Advice for practitioners' (DfE 2015) Ensure that all staff is aware of this policy and those relating to the safeguarding of children All staff are familiar with Statutory Guidance Keeping Children Safe in Education (KCSIE 20222023) Part One or Condensed version Annex A Safeguarding information for all staff What school and college staff should know and do A child centred and coordinated approach to safeguarding Principles and Expectations The policy applies to the safeguarding of all children between the ages of 0-18 whose care and education comes within the remit of this school/college.
+We energie a whole asheed are reach to We operate a whole school approach to safeguarding where everyone adopts a zero tolerance to abuse.
 We recognise our own responsibility to protect and safeguard the welfare of the children and young people entrusted to our care by establishing a safe and trusting environment in which children can learn and develop.
-We create a culture of safe recruitment and have adopted robust recruitment procedures outlined in Keeping Children Safe in Education 2023 statutory guidance for schools.
+We create a culture of safe recruitment and have 6 adopted robust recruitment procedures outlined in Keeping Children Safe in Education 2022-2023 statutory guidance for schools.